conjurer-rich/user-needs-mapping/_articles/unm01-introduction-to-user-needs-mapping.md

 ## Why start with User Needs Mapping?

 One of the most compelling reasons to adopt User Needs Mapping is its simplicity.
 Frameworks like Wardley Mapping and Domain-Driven Design are incredibly powerful but can feel overwhelming to teams unfamiliar with their terminology and processes.
-In fact, Simon Wardley himself has joked that it takes “eight years” to master Wardley Mapping.
+In fact, Simon Wardley himself has [joked that it takes “seven years”](https://x.com/swardley/status/1187134785539452934?lang=en&mx=2) to learn Wardley Mapping.
 User Needs Mapping offers a low-cognitive-load entry point that delivers immediate value without requiring deep expertise in complex frameworks.

 ### The philosophy of “no labels”